MathieuNls/bug-taxonomy/06_analysis.md

 f_1 = \frac{2TP}{2TP + FP + FN}
 \end{equation}

-Finally, the performances of each classifier are compared to the tenth classifier.
+Finally, the performances of each classifier are compared to a tenth classifier.
-This last classifier is random classifier that will randomly predict the type of a bug.
+This last classifier is a random classifier that randomly predicts the type of a bug.
-As we are in a two-classes system (type 4 and non-type 4), 50% of the reports are classified as type 4 by the random classifier.
+As we are in a two-classes system (T4 and non-T4), 50% of the reports are classified as T4 by the random classifier.
 The performances of the random classifier itself are presented in table \ref{tab:random}.

 \input{tex_tables/1gram}

-For the first three classifiers (SVM, linear regression and random forest with a 1-gram grouping of stemmed words) the best classifier the random forest one with 77.63% F_1 measure.
+For the first three classifiers (SVM, linear regression and random forest with a 1-gram grouping of stemmed words) the best classifier the random forest one with 77.63% $F_1$ measure.
 It is followed by SVM (77.19%) and, finally, linear regression (76.31%).
 Regardless of the technique used to classify the report, there is no significant difference between ecosystems.
-Indeed, the p-values obtained with chi-square tests are above 0.05.
-A p-value below 0.05 is a marker of statistical significance.
+Indeed, the p-values obtained with chi-square tests are above 0.05 and a p-value below 0.05 is a marker of statistical significance.
 While random forest emerges as the most accurate classifier, the difference between the three classifiers is not significant (p-value = 0.99).

 \input{tex_tables/2gram}

-For the second three classifiers (SVM, linear regression and random forest with 2-grams grouping of stemmed words) the best classifier is once again random forest with 77.34% F_1 measure.
+For the second three classifiers (SVM, linear regression and random forest with 2-grams grouping of stemmed words) the best classifier is once again random forest with 77.34% $F_1$ measure.
 It is followed by SVM (76.91%) and, finally, linear regression (76.25%).
 As for the first three classifiers, the difference between the classifiers and the ecosystems are not significant.
 Moreover, the difference in performances between 1 and 2 grams are not significant either.

 \input{tex_tables/3gram}

-Finally, the last three classifiers (SVM, linear regression and random forest with 3-grams grouping of stemmed words) the best classifier is once again random forest with 77.12% F_1 measure.
+Finally, the last three classifiers (SVM, linear regression and random forest with 3-grams grouping of stemmed words) the best classifier is once again random forest with 77.12% $F_1$ measure.
 It is followed by SVM (76.72%) and, finally, linear regression (75.89%).
-Once again, the difference between the classifiers and the ecosystems are not significant.
+Again, the difference between the classifiers and the ecosystems are not significant.
 Neither are the difference in results between 1, 2 and 3 grams.

 \input{tex_tables/random}